Peers in Schools programme

 The Lord Speaker's office manages the scheme as part of the House of Lords outreach programme, which raises awareness of the Lords and encourages people to get involved in its work.

 Members, whose backgrounds include careers as academics, former teachers, scientists, lawyers, former cabinet ministers and civil servants, have visited two thousand schools.

-Since the Peers in Schools programme launched in September 2007, members have spoken to around 100,000 pupils.
+Since the Peers in Schools programme launched in September 2007, members have visited 2,000 schools and spoken to over 100,000 pupils.
 Work has included supporting the teaching of the citizenship and social studies curriculum (KS 4 and 5) and encouraging students to learn more about politics and Parliament.

 Arranging a Peers in Schools visit